unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

    This field is **optional** -- if the coverage information is unknown, leave it blank.

 *   Coverage information describes the place(s) and time(s) in the content: "when/where it is about"
 *   For some items (like original photos) creation and coverage information may be the same, but for most other items these may be different
 *   Locations, dates, and time periods can be used by public users to "browse" or filter search results
+*   Geographic coverage:

     * Place names reflect current locations (but an older name may be a "Historic Place Name")
     * Locations more specific than "city" should be keywords rather than place names
     * For items that have an extremely precise known location, a place point (e.g., the spot where a photo was taken) or place box (e.g, the coordinate boundaries of a map) can be added along with a place name

+*   Temporal coverage:

     * The "Coverage Date" qualifier cannot be repeated: only 1 coverage entry can be labeled "Coverage Date"
     * The "Start Date" and "End Date" qualifiers are being phased out -- use "Coverage Date" instead
     * Time periods align with coverage dates, but are only used in The Portal to Texas History

 Formatting Information
 ======================